domRiddle/ASF/Setting-up.md

 - libssl1.0.2 (libssl, openssl-libs, latest 1.0.X version for your distribution)
 - zlib1g (zlib)

-The following are required for ASF V3.1 and no longer required for ASF V3.2.
-We keep them here until ASF V3.2 is released:
-- libunwind8 (libunwind)
-- libuuid1 (libuuid)

 At least a few of those should be already natively available on your system (such as zlib1g that is required in almost every Linux distro today).

 #### **[OS X](https://docs.microsoft.com/en-us/dotnet/core/macos-prerequisites?tabs=netcore2x)**: